jyothin/browserstack/assignments/Mars Rover/README.md

 ### Rove the Rovers
-Simply run the `explore.rb` file as
+Explore Mars by running the command

 `$> ruby explore.rb data.in`

 where `data.in` is the input file in the format specified in the problem statement.

 ### Notes